UjjwalRaj18/UjjwalRaj18/README.md

 - Recently I have lost 32 pounds by being on a calorie deficit diet and going to the gym.
 - 🌱 I’m currently in My Third Year of Computer Science Coop at McMaster University, I have come in Deans' list in 2021-2022(written on transcript)& Successfully Completed MacChangers(offered by faculty of engineering-Achieved Completion Certificate for the same)in 2022-2023(In a team of 4).
 Current Academic Standing : Good Standing(as on transcript🧿).
 - I don't use Msafs
-- Courses taken this Winter semester 2024: COMPSCI 3DM3,COMPSCI 3AC3,COMPSCI 3N03,COMPSCI 3TB3.
+- Courses taken this Winter semester 2024: 🧿COMPSCI 3DM3,COMPSCI 3AC3,COMPSCI 3N03,COMPSCI 3TB3🧿.
 - Recent movie watched : Oppenheimer(Christopher Nolan).
 - Seeking Coop Opportunities for Summer 2024.
 Hobbies:Hiking,Reading,Cooking,Soicalising.